 To date, the Shultz Innovation Fund has invested $6 million in 58 startups, with each funding cycle bringing ever more advanced projects from an even wider group of researchers.
 See a full list of our portfolio companies here.

-The Innovation Fund is a multi-million-dollar fund that invests in promising startups from an ecosystem that includes the University of Chicago, Argonne National Laboratory, Fermilab, and the Marine Biological Laboratory.
-The core mission of the Innovation Fund is to help researchers turn their innovations into ventures that advance cutting-edge technologies, generate significant financial returns, and create lasting impact for humankind.
+The George Shultz Innovation Fund is a multi-million-dollar fund that invests in promising startups from an ecosystem that includes the University of Chicago, Argonne National Laboratory, Fermilab, and the Marine Biological Laboratory.
+The Innovation Fund is a venture-philanthropy fund, supported by alumni donations.
+One hundred percent of its returns are invested back into the Fund, ensuring that it remains an evergreen, permanent feature of the University of Chicago’s entrepreneurial ecosystem.
+To date, $6 million has been invested in 58 startups.
+The core mission of the Shultz Innovation Fund is to help researchers turn their innovations into ventures that advance cutting-edge technologies, generate significant financial returns, and create lasting impact for humankind.